 Gone are the days when online shoppers shopped only online, and offline shoppers spent all their time in brick-and-mortar stores.
 We live in the era of omnichannel – the integration of online and offline experiences.
 Therefore, it’s crucial to target offline customers.

 QR codes allow you to bridge the gap.
 You can include a customized and dynamic QR code on your offline marketing materials like billboards, banner ads, newspaper ads, brochures, etc. Link the code to your website or a particular product page.
 Upon scanning, users will be able to reach your website without manually entering your site URL.
 The QR Codes can be generated using an online QR Code Generator and support a variety of customizations such as colors, size, shape, or even branded logos.

 Similarly, you can bring more traffic to your social media profiles or your deeper media channels.
 In this interconnected world, eCommerce companies can’t ignore social media.
-87% of eCommerce shoppers consider social media to be a major influencer in their buying decision.
+Eighty-Seven percent of eCommerce shoppers consider social media to be a major influencer in their buying decision.

 Place a QR code and link it to your most popular social media handles.
 People will be able to scan the code and connect with you without typing your username on different social media websites.
 Similarly, direct people toward your podcast or your YouTube channel.
 Podcasting, as an example, has long been shown to generate extremely loyal audiences. eCommerce is one of the most effective and direct ways to make money from a podcast or any other content channel.

 Put QR Codes On Product Packaging